Do I need an IRB?

 How do I know if I am doing research?

-If NO: your project is not considered research and does not require IRB review.
+If NO: your project is not considered research and does not require HCC IRB review.

-If YES: your project is considered research and requires IRB review.
-It may however be exempt.
+If YES: your project is considered research and requires HCC IRB review.
+It may, however, be exempt.

 If no public dissemination is planned at the time the data is gathered, but the possibility of future dissemination exists, you are advised to submit the project for IRB review and approval before initiating the research project.

-How do I know if I am using people?
+How do I know if I am using people in my research?

 Does your project involve subjects/participants or data identifiable to specific human subjects?